 The impacts of your caring role can lead to you feeling lonely and isolated.
 You may feel friends don’t pop round for a chat as much, or you’re not invited to social events as much, or that it is hard to have people to confide in.
 You may not feel comfortable talking to friends and family about how you feel.
-Many carers feel guilty if they have negative thoughts, or their patience is tested, but this is something many carers experience and support is available.
+You may feel guilty if you have negative thoughts, but this is something many carers experience and support is available.

-It’s important to look after your own emotional wellbeing while you are caring.
+We are here to help you look after your own emotional wellbeing while you are caring.
 While stress can be part of everyday life, it can make it hard to cope with the demands of caring and place extra demands on your relationships.

 Looking after yourself means knowing how to spot the signs of stress and depression early.
 Then, how to treat it.
 It’s not a sign of weakness or that you need to stop caring, it’s just a sign that you need to be kind to yourself.

 Support with your mental health and wellbeing

 You may benefit from support with your mental health, or from accessing support for the person you care for.
 Support is available for both of you.

 For urgent help with mental health call the NHS on 111 and choose option 2.